SapienXai/agentx/README.md

 ---

-## ✨ Key Features
+## Key Features

 - 🧠 **Advanced AI Planning**: Leverages GPT-4o to create structured, actionable plans from natural language inputs.
 - 🔍 **Intelligent Web Search**: Uses Tavily AI for optimized, AI-agent-friendly search results.
 - 📊 **Reliable Web Scraping**: Firecrawl ensures clean, structured data extraction from websites.
 - 🌐 **Browser Automation**: Playwright handles complex browser interactions when needed, with fallback for visual tasks.
-- 🖥️ **User-Friendly Interface**: Built with Electron for a seamless desktop experience, including task management and scheduling.
+- 🖥️ **User-Friendly Interface**: Built with Tauri for a seamless desktop experience, including task management and scheduling.
 - 🔄 **Self-Correcting Loop**: The agent adapts to errors or unexpected results by re-evaluating and choosing alternative actions.

 ---

-## 📖 Usage Guide
+## Usage Guide

 1. **Launch the Application**:
-   - Run `npm start` to open the Electron app.
+   - Run `npm run dev` to open the Tauri app.
 2. **Enter a Goal**:
    - In the UI, type a natural language goal (e.g., "Summarize the latest AI research papers from arXiv").
 3. **Review the Plan**: